prashanthsadasivan/prashanthsadasivan.github.io/about.md

 Opinions are my own and don't reflect those of my employer
 #### Who am I?

 I'm... an engineer?
-Engineering Manager?
+Previous Manager?
 Truthfully I don't really like to say I'm an X or a Y title or job.
 I love to build things, but more generally I like to understand problems, and hopefully solve them – whether they're business, technical, product, strategy or whatever.

-I'm currently working at FullStory since late 2019, focused mostly on our mobile offering - currently managing a team, and also doing some engineering/coding/IC work.
+I'm currently working at FullStory since late 2019, focused mostly on our mobile offering - previously managing a team, but now back to doing  engineering/coding/IC work.

 I've been interested in startups for the last 12 years or so, and working at startups for the last 9.